0xBreath/lunar_engine/README.md

 The Heroku app should be set up to deploy with every push to `main` branch.
 If it does not, navigate to the Heroku website and manually deploy the app.
 Avoid deploying from the CLI to keep things simple.

+### Steps to automate trade alerts
+Add strategy to Tradingview chart

+Add this webhook to the alert: `https://lunar-engine.herokuapp.com/trade`

+Add this to the message field of the alert: `{{strategy.order.alert_message}}`